ondat/documentation/docs/concepts/cloning.md

 ### How Does It Work?

-The Kubernetes [Volume Cloning](https://kubernetes.io/docs/concepts/storage/volume-pvc-datasource/) feature provides users with a mechanism to create a clone volume  an existing Volume.
+The Kubernetes [Volume Cloning](https://kubernetes.io/docs/concepts/storage/volume-pvc-datasource/) feature provides users with a mechanism to create a clone volume from an existing source volume.

 For more information, see [How to Clone a Volume](/docs/operations/how-to-clone-a-volume).